 - Maintain Proper Alignment: Ensure your neck, spine, and head are in alignment throughout each exercise.
 Avoid excessive forward or backward tilting of the head.
 Keep your chin tucked and your gaze straight ahead to minimize strain on the neck.

-- Engage Your Core: A strong core provides stability and support during kettlebell neck exercises.
+- Engage Your Core: A strong core provides stability and support for your neck exercises during you kettlebell workout routine.
 Keep your abdominal muscles engaged to maintain a stable and neutral spine.

 - Start with Light Weights: When starting out, opt for lighter kettlebells to allow your neck muscles to adapt and strengthen gradually.
 Proper form should always take precedence over heavy weights.